-Activation possibilities: Better bidding signals, audiences, and segments adapted for each output channel.
+Activation possibilities: Better bidding signals; audiences; segments adapted for each output channel.

-It is of course possible to strive to achieve all of the above approaches, because each of them fills a unique purpose.
-However, our recommendation is to start with one of them.
-Otherwise, the risk of getting stuck in the data collection phase increases significantly.
-Remember that 80% fail in the activation phase.
+Of course, it’s possible to target all the above approaches, as each of them fills a unique purpose.
+However, we recommend starting with one of them.
+Otherwise, there’s a risk of getting stuck in the data collection phase and remember that 80% fail in the activation phase.

 How do I know what suits my company?

-In our experience, to succeed with these types of projects it’s crucial to place as much focus on the organisational aspects as on the technical ones.
-This includes everything from getting internal buy-in, keeping momentum during the implementation phase, as well as clarifying ownership and responsibilities.
-One important aspect is to define which disciplines should be handled by an external party (consultants, SaaS platforms, etc) and what disciplines need to be handled by internal stakeholders.
-In relation to this, it is important to define the competencies that are required in-house.
-This is our recommended process to follow to define the optimal approach (1,2 or 3), taking into consideration the organisational aspects:
+It’s important to define which disciplines should be handled by an external party (consultants, SaaS platforms, etc) and what disciplines need to be handled by internal stakeholders.
+You should clearly define the competencies that are required in-house.
+This is our recommended process to define the optimal approach (1,2 or 3), taking into consideration the organisational aspects:

-Apart from technical planning, there is another critical aspect to have in mind from the start.
-That is privacy.
+This is part of a 5 part series on attribution.
+Apart from technical planning, there is another critical aspect to have in mind from the start – privacy.
 The third post in the series will cover this topic.